sproaty/whyteboard/README.txt

 over itself.
 Currently looking into this, strangely it doesn't happen on Linux.

 ---- VERSION HISTORY ----

+18 Mar 2009 - * Bugfix: toggling side panel on/off caused a lot of lag, should
+              only be noticeable now with around 65+ tabs open.
+              * Drag and drop support: drop any file that Whyteboard supports into the drawing panel to load it
+              * Hold down the middle mouse button to scroll (was the right btn)

 18 Mar 2009 - * Improved undo/redo functionality.
 It is now possible to undo and
               redo the clear all drawings/clear all tabs' drawings functionality